 This varies tremendously upon the quality of installation, aspects of the facility and extent of lifetime maintenance.
 The National Roofing Contractors Association estimates that the average low slope roof life in Florida ranges from 12 to 16 years.

 A roof installed by RAMCON can last well in excess of 20 years, including 20 year ‘No Dollar Limit’ Warranties.
-Some types of roofing systems , such as slate, clay tile and metal systems, can outlast the life of the actual building, if properly maintenance.
+Some types of roofing systems, such as slate, clay tile and metal systems, can outlast the life of the actual building if properly maintained.
 Actual roof system life span is determined by a number of factors, including climatic and environmental conditions, proper building and roof system design, material quality and suitability, proper application and adequate roof maintenance.

 What will a new roof system cost?

 The price of a new roof system varies widely, depending on such things as the size of the facility, materials selected, use of the facility, building code requirements and other factors.
 For each roofing material, there are different grades and corresponding material costs.
 There also are a variety of options, warranties, etc. We’ll present a full range of options that fit both your needs and budget.